DragonRidersUnite/robospider_reckoning/README.md

 _YOU CAN, FLOID_

-Outro: when you reach the Power Plant level and kill the spider king, it starts talking to you with that deep echoing voice you heard when you were self-aware-booted
+Outro: When you reach the Power Plant level and kill the spider king, it starts talking to you with that deep echoing voice you heard when you were self-aware-booted.

 SK: _WAIT, FLOID!_
 Floid: what the hell...